 Thank you once again for your support, together we can Save The Spur.

-For the last 7 years, SSR has been battling to ensure that the railway can continue to operate into the future due to a proposed Upper Hutt City Council lead land deal that could in time spell the end of the both the railway and of this iconic entrance to the Upper Hutt.
+Over the last 8 years, Silver Stream Railway has been battling to ensure that the railway can continue to operate into the future due to a proposed Upper Hutt City Council lead land deal that could in time spell the end of the both the railway and of this iconic entrance to the Upper Hutt.

-Upper Hutt City Council in conjunction with a neighboring land owner are currently attempting to take over the Spur to enable the construction of a road and infrastructure corridor, cutting the land in half with a over 1 kilometer long transport/infrastructure corridor taking up nearly 10% of the Spur, which will likely eventually lead to the loss of further parts of this iconic land to development and in turn would undermine Silver Stream Railway’s ability to continue to operate leading to the demise of this popular Upper Hutt attraction.
+Upper Hutt City Council in conjunction with a neighboring land owner are currently attempting to take over the Spur to enable the construction of a road and infrastructure corridor, cutting the land in half with a over 1 kilometer long transport/infrastructure corridor taking up nearly 10% of the Spur, which will likely eventually lead to the loss of further parts of this iconic land to development and in turn would undermine Silver Stream Railway’s ability to continue to operate, leading to the demise of this popular Upper Hutt attraction.

-Silver Stream Railway, its supporters, and other community based groups are calling for Upper Hutt City Council to correct the error in zoning on the Spur and designate the entire Spur as Natural Open Space with no provision for a road/infrastructure corridor to neighboring privately owned land.
-With the community’s help the Spur can then be transformed into an area able to be enjoyed by all.
+Silver Stream Railway, its supporters, and other community based groups are calling for Upper Hutt City Council to correct the error in zoning on the Spur and zone the entire Spur as Natural Open Space with no provision for a road/infrastructure corridor to neighboring privately owned land.
+With the community’s help the Spur can then be transformed into an area able to be enjoyed by all forever.

 Our volunteers have been researching the history of the Spur and in particular its time in Upper Hutt City Council Ownership.

 In brief, our research has found:

 Please click on the above links to see copies of these documents that show why this land is so important for Upper Hutt to retain the entire Spur and enhance it for future generations to enjoy.